Gamification in Statistics Teaching

 By David Griffin

-An understanding of statistics is becoming ever-more important to understand the world we inhabit.
-According to the authors, a lack of competence in understanding statistics and forecasting is one of the primary reasons the public struggle to act against challenges like climate change, reach consensus on tackling the COVID-19 pandemic and generally comprehend science.
-The requirements for students to gain statistics and analytical forecasting skills is increasing due to the acceleration in both data production and storage capacity in everyday life.
+Statistical literacy is increasingly important for making sense of the world we inhabit.
+The authors argue that limited competence in statistics and forecasting is one of the primary reasons the public struggle to respond to challenges like climate change, reach consensus on tackling the COVID-19 pandemic, and generally comprehend science.
+As data production accelerates and storage capacity grows, students are increasingly expected to develop statistical and analytical forecasting skills.
 While there is a longstanding tradition of using educational games in business, gamification for the purposes of teaching statistical forecasting is rare.

-This paper describes research into the effects of adding gamification to a statistical forecasting lecture.
-The authors took 365 students composed of undergraduate and postgraduate students studying either computer engineering or business administration programs at two Greek universities.
-All students first attended a 15-minute statistical forecasting lecture based on research by Petropoulos et al. (2014).
-They were then divided into four groups.
+To test this, the authors ran a study with 365 undergraduate and postgraduate students in computer engineering or business administration programmes at two Greek universities.
+All students attended a 15-minute statistical forecasting lecture based on research by Petropoulos et al. (2014).
+Students were then divided into four groups:

-2. Group Read; tasked with reading the research paper which formed the foundation of the lecture content (Petropoulos et al., 2014),
+2. Group Read: read the research paper that formed the foundation of the lecture content (Petropoulos et al., 2014).

-3. Group Play; tasked with using a gamified application specifically created around the lecture content.
-This application incorporated motivational aspects of gaming such as reward points, levels, challenges and a participant leader-board.
+3. Group Play: used a gamified application specifically created around the lecture content.
+This application incorporated motivational aspects of gaming such as reward points, levels, challenges, and a participant leaderboard.

-4. Group Read & Play; tasked with the assignments of both Group Read and Group Play.
+4. Group Read & Play: completed the assignments of both Group Read and Group Play.

-Students were then given 15 minutes to complete the respective task of their assigned group, or 30 minutes (15 + 15) in the case of Group Read & Play.
-After completing their group task, students were asked to spend 15 minutes completing an evaluation questionnaire on the lecture topic as a means of evaluating their grasp of the content.
+Students were given 15 minutes to complete the task for their assigned group, or 30 minutes (15 + 15) in the case of Group Read & Play.
+After completing their task, students spent 15 minutes completing an evaluation questionnaire on the lecture topic to assess their grasp of the content, a simple example of what student voice surveys are.

-There are several important take-aways from this study.
-Firstly, that challenge-based gamification can improve learning outcomes in statistical forecasting courses.
-Secondly, the greatest improvement in student performance was observed when gamification was combined with the traditional teaching method of an assigned reading task.
-Thirdly, female and engineering students were shown to benefit most from gamification.
+There are several important takeaways from this study.
+First, challenge-based gamification can improve learning outcomes in statistical forecasting courses.
+Second, the greatest improvement in student performance was observed when gamification was combined with the traditional teaching method of an assigned reading task.
+Third, female and engineering students were shown to benefit most from gamification.

-The authors conclude that gamification could be employed in a range of different subjects, particularly those requiring high levels of motivation in the fields of science, technology, engineering, mathematics (STEM), statistics or software engineering.
+The authors conclude that gamification could be employed in a range of different subjects, particularly those requiring high levels of motivation in the fields of science, technology, engineering, and mathematics (STEM), statistics, or software engineering.

 References